What is the main source of law authorising this entity form?

 The following information is disclosed in the LLC's public deed of constitution and is publicly available:

-• Liens and encumbrances on assets of the LLC (if documented in public deed and duly registered in the chamber of commerce).
+- Liens and encumbrances on assets of the LLC (if documented in a public deed and duly registered in the chamber of commerce).

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-Unless otherwise agreed, the partners of the LLC will have the right to revoke the appointment of the administrators at any time.
+Unless otherwise agreed, the partners of the LLC will have the right to revoke the appointment of the managers at any time.

 The General Manager has the duty to carry out all activities to make the business grow in a safe and legal manner and to act in the best interests of the LLC.